 Dariel Suarez was born and raised in Havana, Cuba.
 He immigrated to the United States with his family in 1997, during the island’s economic crisis known as The Special Period.
 He’s the author of the chapbook In The Land of Tropical Martyrs, available from Backbone Press.

-Dariel’s first novel, THE PLAYWRIGHT’S HOUSE, and his story collection, A KIND OF SOLITUDE, both set in his native Cuba, are currently on submission.
+Dariel’s story collection, A KIND OF SOLITUDE, was a finalist for the New American Press Fiction Prize and the Autumn House Press Fiction Contest.
+His first novel, THE PLAYWRIGHT’S HOUSE, set in his native Cuba, is currently on submission along with the collection.
 He resides in the Boston area with his loving wife and his mischievous cat, Lyoto.